 - If you are permanently keeping your hilt in the saberguard then put it together and glue the top one to the blade.

 - You can add the black line & symbol details as you please.
-I’m working on a decal design for that to make it easier than drawing everything.

 Any questions at all please contact me.